McDonald's, Fleetcor to offer contactless payment in Brazil

-SAO PAULO, Oct 30 (Reuters) - McDonald’s Corp’s Brazilian customers will be able to buy their Big Macs and fries using their highway toll payment passes under a partnership the fast food restaurant operator has struck with Fleetcor Technologies Inc.
+SAO PAULO (Reuters) - McDonald’s Corp’s Brazilian customers will be able to buy their Big Macs and fries using their highway toll payment passes under a partnership the fast food restaurant operator has struck with Fleetcor Technologies Inc.

 The alliance, announced by the two on Tuesday, is part of an effort by Fleetcor to boost the usage of its Sem Parar toll collection system beyond highways to gas stations, parking lots and other businesses.
 Fleetcor paid $1.12 billion in March 2016 to acquire Sem Parar, Brazil’s largest electronic toll road payment provider.